Is This A Noun Or Pronoun

 • Keep Pronouns Close to Their Antecedents: The closer a pronoun is to its antecedent, the easier it is for readers to make the connection.
 Avoid placing other nouns between the pronoun and its antecedent.

 • Repeat the Noun: If there is a chance of ambiguity, it is better to repeat the noun than to use a pronoun.
-This will ensure that your meaning is clear.
+This will confirm that your meaning is clear.

 • Rewrite the Sentence: If you cannot easily clarify the pronoun reference, rewrite the sentence to eliminate the pronoun altogether.